BayPiggies/pelican_website/content/pages/community/code_of_conduct.rst

     Questions/comments/reports?
 Please write to baypiggies@gmail.com.
     Note: this email address is to all of the BayPIGgies Organizers.
-    Alternatively, you may reach Glen Jarvis, Community Co-organizer, at glen@glenjarvis.com.

 ..
 This content taken from https://www.python.org/psf/codeofconduct/